AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-coding/vc2p-stimuli.md

 (lsn_stimulus_template)=
 ### Stimulus template
-The stimulus template is an array that contains the images of the locally sparse noice stimulus that were presented to the mouse.
+The stimulus template is an array that contains the images of the locally sparse noise stimulus that were presented to the mouse.
 This can be accessed using `get_stimulus_template()`.
 Let's look at the first frame:

 ```{code-cell} ipython3
 lsn_template = data_set.get_stimulus_template('locally_sparse_noise')